-Principal must provide for any medication necessary for Patient.
-CDTC cannot guarantee the availability of certain medications in Curaçao and does not take any responsibility for the possible consequences in case the necessary medication for Patient is not available in Curaçao.
+Principal must provide for any medication necessary for Participant.
+CDTC cannot guarantee the availability of certain medication on Curacao and does not take any responsibility for the possible consequences in case the necessary medication for Participant is not available on Curaçao.

 Interaction with Dolphins in (sea)water